MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

     can print a Void Historical Transactions Edit List to show all the documents that are marked to be voided by choosing File \>\> Print.

+    > [!NOTE]
-*Payments that have been reconciled with a checkbook in the Bank Reconciliation module display Yes in the Reconciled column.
-We recommend that you do not void payments that are reconciled.*
+    > Payments that have been reconciled with a checkbook in the Bank Reconciliation module display Yes in the Reconciled column.
+We recommend that you do not void payments that are reconciled.

 1. When you’re satisfied with the entries, choose Void.
 When you void a document, reversing amounts are posted for the distributions posted earlier.